5 trapped after explosion in Meghalaya mine

-Police have registered a case under IPC sections and the Mines and Mineral (Development and Regulation) Act and Disaster Management Act, Dhanoa added.
+Police have registered a case under Sections of the IPC and the Mines and Mineral (Development and Regulation) Act (MMDR) and Disaster Management Act, Dhanoa added.

-Dhanoa said it appears the mine was operating illegally.
+Speaking to The Indian Express, the SP said that it appears the mine was operating illegally and search operation is on for the five trapped labourers.
 “There are 6-7 survivors.
 According to them, at least five workers got trapped inside.
 It has been raining incessantly for the last two days.
-Therefore, pumping water out… is proving to be difficult…” he added.
+Therefore, pumping water out of the mine to rescue the workers is proving to be difficult.
+No stone is being left unturned to arrest the sordar of the mine,” he added.

+Police in Assam’s Cachar district from where two unidentified workers are supposed to belong said that they are waiting for further information from Meghalaya Police.

+In January this year, six labourers were killed in an ‘accident’ involving a crane near an abandoned coal mine in the same district, leading to investigations into whether there was an attempt to mine coal illegally at an abandoned mine at the location.

 📣 The Indian Express is now on Telegram.
 Click here to join our channel (@indianexpress) and stay updated with the latest headlines